Jason Ball talks to us about Homophobia and football and how you can help, even if you’re not LGBTQI.

 How can someone who’s never experienced these issues help?

 I guess the most simple thing is just to be conscious of the language used and understanding that language is really powerful.
-If you’re going to use the word “gay” to mean bad, or stupid or disgusting all the time, that actually has a really negative impact on LGBTI young people when they’re struggling to come to terms with who they are and hoping that people around them are going to accept them.
+If you’re going to use the word “gay” to mean bad, or stupid or disgusting all the time, it actually has a really negative impact on LGBTI young people when they’re struggling to come to terms with who they are and hoping that people around them are going to accept them.